AngleProtocol/angle-docs/concepts/oracles.md

 ## 🔎 TL;DR

-* Angle combines Uniswap V3 Time Weighted Average Price \(TWAP\) using a 5 minute time window with Chainlink oracles to provide price feeds for each collateral/stablecoin pair.
+- Angle combines Uniswap V3 Time Weighted Average Price \(TWAP\) using a 10 minutes time window with Chainlink oracles to provide price feeds for each collateral/stablecoin pair.
-* If Uniswap's value differs from that of Chainlink, the protocol chooses the value which is most at its advantage.
+- If Uniswap's value differs from that of Chainlink, the protocol chooses the value which is most at its advantage.

 ## 🔮 Angle's Need for Oracles